Bluehost vs WordPress: which one comes out ahead?

 Uptime and response time

 To start, Bluehost proved to be extremely reliable.
-My server saw a 99.99% uptime for well over 2 months, which is close to perfect.
-Sure, there were 11 minutes of downtime during my observation time.
-But, this is to be expected from shared hosting, so I’m more than willing to overlook it.
+Our server saw a 99.99% uptime for well over 2 months, which is close to perfect.
+Sure, there were 11 minutes of downtime during our observation time.
+But, this is to be expected from shared hosting, so we're more than willing to overlook it.

 Bluehost also did extremely well with response times, averaging at 361ms – well below the market’s average of 600ms.
 If it weren’t for a single jump midway through, the result would’ve been even more impressive.
 To know more about the host’s performance, visit our Bluehost review.